 Remove passwords from the equation with passwordless authentication

 Today's remote employees depend on a diverse range of apps to accomplish their tasks.
 Users are compelled to remember and keep track of an absurdly large number of regularly-changing passwords.
-Bad actors may use inadequate password management methods to launch cyberattacks and steal sensitive information through methods like credential stuffing, social engineering, and more.
+Bad actors may use inadequate password management methods to launch cyberattacks and steal sensitive information through methods like credential stuffing, social engineering, rainbow table attacks, and more.

 Simple authentication techniques that rely only on username and password combinations are by definition insecure.
 And replacing passwords with multiple step login processes will have users trying to find workarounds and create vulnerabilities.